NYPL/NYPL-Tenable-Jira/README.md

 # NYPL-Tenable-Jira

 An automated ticketing system that processes scan reports streamed from Tenable REST APIs, reduces the data via nested dictionaries, and converts them into tickets through Jira REST APIs
+- Database and tables will be automatically generated.
 - Processes scan data supplied from Tenable REST APIs and eliminates redundancies via nested dictionaries, then stores this information into a SQL database
 - The data is grouped further based on a shared category, typically in scans, that would be the first word of an issue description; on some cases I would customize group names.
 This is up to your discretion.
-- CSV files
-- Grouped the data further based on a shared category and generated CSV files that captures all hosts pertaining to a particular issue stemming from a common group via Python
-• Built a ticketing system using Jira REST APIs that utilizes the grouped data and CSVs and produced a reduced ticket load from several thousand to approximately a dozen per scan type via Python and SQL
+- Ticketing system, built using Jira REST APIs, utilizes the grouped data and CSVs, check ifs tickets exists, if so, then updates it with latest attachments, otherwise it will create a new ticket.

 ## Requirements
 - Python 3.7 (Do not use Python 3.8!)
-- SQLITE 3.24.0
+- SQLITE 3.24.0+

 ## Dependencies
 - backcall==0.1.0